History of the Jews in Serbia: Breakup of Yugoslavia

 Prior to the Yugoslav Wars in the 1990s, approximately 2,500 Jews lived in Serbia, mostly in Belgrade.

 The Jews of Serbia lived peacefully in Yugoslavia between World War II and the 1990s, when the breakup of Yugoslavia and ensuing civil wars occurred.

 Amid the Yugoslav Wars and international sanctions against Serbia, many Jews chose to immigrate to Israel and the United States.
 During the NATO bombing in 1999, the Federation of Jewish Communities in Yugoslavia relocated many of Belgrade's Jewish elderly, women and children to Budapest, Hungary, for their safety; many of them emigrated permanently.

-David Bruce Macdonald states that Serbian nationalists used Jewish imagery, such as the Legend of Masada, in order to justify claims of Kosovo by comparing anti-semitism and serbophobia.
+David Bruce Macdonald states that Serbian nationalists used Jewish imagery, such as the Legend of Masada, in order to justify claims of Kosovo by comparing antisemitism and serbophobia.
 This theory is supported by Jovan Byford who writes that Serbian nationalists used the Jewish question for the martyrdom myth characteristic of Serbian nationalist discourse in the 1980s.

 Contemporary period

 Manifestations of antisemitism in Serbia are relatively rare and isolated.
 According to the US State Department Report on Human Rights practices in Serbia for 2006: "Jewish leaders in Serbia reported rare incidents of anti-Semitism, including anti-Semitic graffiti, vandalism, small circulation anti-Semitic books, and Internet postings".
 In 2013, downtown Belgrade was covered by posters, reportedly distributed by the Serbian branch of Blood & Honour, accusing Jews of being responsible for the 1999 NATO bombing of Serbia.

 The Serbian state recognizes Judaism as one of the seven "traditional" religious communities of Serbia.
-The only remaining functioning synagogues in Serbia are the Belgrade Synagogue and the Subotica Synagogue.
+The only remaining functioning synagogue in Serbia is the Belgrade Synagogue.